-Pale Rider is a fantastic account of the 1918 Spanish Flu pandemic that swept the globe and killed between an estimated 50 to 100 million people.
+This Pale Rider summary looks at a fantastic account of the 1918 Spanish Flu pandemic that swept the globe and killed between an estimated 50 to 100 million people.

 Until recently, this pandemic has been forgotten by history.
 This is remarkable when you consider the death toll is higher than the First and Second World Wars combined!

-Given the recent Coronavirus pandemic, Pale Rider is now a very relevant read.
+Given the Coronavirus pandemic, Pale Rider is a relevant read.
 I’ve always been intrigued by the Spanish Flu pandemic, but I never got around to learning about it.

 When Coronavirus started to become widespread, I decided to buy the book and it was a riveting, if depressing, read.